 Bread machine dough setting method

 Place all the dry ingredients in the bread machine bowl.
 Whisk to combine.
 Add the butter and milk.
 Activate the dough kneading function.
+My machine’s dough function takes the dough through to its first proof.

 Kitchen stand mixer method